Salvia splendens

 Salvia splendens, the scarlet sage, is a tender herbaceous perennial plant native to Brazil, growing at 2000 to 3000 m elevation where it is warm year-round and with high humidity.
 The wild form, rarely seen in cultivation, reaches 1.3 m tall.
 Smaller cultivars are very popular as bedding plants, seen in shopping malls and public gardens all over the world.

 Taxonomy

-Salvia splendens was first described and named in 1822.
-At that time it was given the common name "Lee's scarlet sage".
-Before the plant was selected to become dwarf in size, an early Dutch selection named 'Van Houttei' was chosen and is still popular in the horticulture trade.
+Salvia splendens was first described and named in 1822, when it was given the common name "Lee's scarlet sage."
+Before dwarf cultivars were developed, an early Dutch selection known as 'Van Houttei' was introduced and remains popular in the horticultural trade.

 Description

 The native type is rarely used or described, though it grew from 1.5 to 8 m in height.
-Its leaves are in even, elliptical arrangements, 7 × 5 cm, with dentate margin and they have long petioles.
-It may branched, where its upper branches are finely hairy and in the lower parts though hairless.
-Flowers in erect spikes that sprout from the centre of the plant in groups of 2 to 6 together in each leaf node; scarlet, tubular or bell-shaped, 35 mm long, with two lobes towards the apex; the upper lobe is 13 mm long.
+Its leaves are in even, elliptical arrangements, 7 × 5 cm, with dentate margin and long petioles.
+It may branch, where upper branches are finely hairy and lower parts hairless.
+Erect spikes of flowers sprout from the centre of the plant in groups of 2 to 6 from each leaf node; scarlet, tubular or bell-shaped, 35 mm long, with two lobes towards the apex; the upper lobe is 13 mm long.
 It flowers a good part of summer and autumn.